sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 [tsfep-release time="-1"]

 * **Updated:**
-	* Addressed deprecated code usage with The SEO Framework v4.2.0.
+	* Extension now is fully compatible with The SEO Framework v4.2.0.

 ### 1.5.0